OctopusDeploy/docs/src/pages/docs/administration/copilot/index.md

 A [test website](https://aiagent.octopus.com/api/form) allows you to query Octopus without Copilot.
 You must enter a GitHub token as identification, and complete the log in process with the same user as the one associated with the GitHub token.
 You can then query your Octopus instance via the web form in the same way you would query it from Copilot.

-Queries entered into the test website do not need to mention `@octopus-copilot`.
+Queries entered into the test website do not need to mention `@octopus-ai-app`.

 ![Octopus Copilot web interface](/docs/administration/copilot/octopus-copilot-web.png)